 Here are some examples:

 The Mayors for Economic Growth programme supports local authorities in developing economic growth and job creation.
-Among the dozens of local authorities that have signed up in Georgia, three – Bolnisi, Gori and Tbilisi – are running pioneer projects including support for new entrepreneurs with training and business development facilities, ensuring the equal access of women to development opportunities.
+Among the dozens of local authorities that have signed up to the initiative in Georgia, two – Kutaisi and Batumi – are running major projects including enhanced support for entrepreneurship and innovation.

-If you already have a business and you are looking to develop, funding (and training) is available through a number of programmes under the EU4Business initiative, which supports private sector development across Georgia.
+If you are looking to develop your business, advice and funding are available through the EU4Business initiative, which supports private sector development across Georgia.

 Apart from providing loans, Women in Business offers training and subsidised advisory services that are specifically tailored to women-led businesses.
 The programme also offers a personalised online tool – the Business Lens – to assess your business and see what kind of support you can access.

-Training and skills are a key priority of EU support in Georgia, and the EU provides considerable funding for Vocational Education and Training (VET).
-In 2019, the EU launched a 150 million GEL programme supporting vocational education and labour market development.
-The five-year programme will help 105,000 Georgians find jobs by expanding high quality vocation education, improving labour policies, and supporting entrepreneurship training.
+Training and skills are a key priority of EU support in Georgia, and the EU has provided considerable funding for Vocational Education and Training (VET).

 For young women under the age of 30, the EU offers exciting opportunities under its Erasmus + youth programmes.
-You can join the almost 10,000 young Georgians who have already learned new skills and developed valuable experience by participating in youth projects or volunteering for work abroad under the European Solidarity Corps.
+You can join the thousands of young Georgians who have already learned new skills and developed valuable experience by participating in youth projects or volunteering for work abroad under the European Solidarity Corps.

 And if you are in higher education, Erasmus + offers student exchanges and post-graduate programmes in Europe.
 Find out more about all the opportunities and how to apply.